AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-features.md

 - Use the filter drop-down list to show all elements or only the broken references:

-- Clicking on an element in the Outline view selects the element's content in the Author or Source view.The Outline view remains in sync with the Author and Source view.
+- Clicking on an element in the Outline view selects the element's content in the Author or Source view.
+The Outline view remains in sync with the Author and Source view.
 If you make any changes in any view, you can view them in the Outline view.
 For example, if you add a paragraph or update an element in the Author view, it is shown in the Outline view.

     ![](images/select-element-content-outline-view_cs.png){width="650" align="left"}